Olga Shapir: Early life and family

-Career and Writing Genre
+Career and writing genre

-As a young adult, Shapir aspired to earn her own income and wrote short articles and translations for Russian newspapers Bizhevye vedomosti (Stock-Exchange News) and Novoe vremia (New Times).
+As a young adult, Shapir aspired to earn her own income and wrote short articles and translations for Russian newspapers Bizhevye vedomosti ("Stock Exchange News") and Novoe vremia ("New Times").
 Once she separated from her family, she also managed Aleksandr Cheresov's Vasileostrovsky Library.

-While living in Saratov province with Lazar, Shapir began writing her own works.
+While living in the Saratov Governorate with Lazar, Shapir began writing her first unpublished story Sgoriacha(In the Heart of Passion).
+The work was denied by publishers due to its subject matter and Shapir burned the draft in frustration.
 Shapir's writing can be thematically evaluated through distinct periods of time.
 Her first novel, entitled Na poroge zhizne (On the Threshold of Life) was published in 1879.
-Between 1879 and 1887, her novels, including A High Price to Pay: A Family Story (Dorogoi tsenoi: iz semeinoi prozy, 1882) and Funeral Feast (Pominki, 1886) evaluate female slavery.
+Between 1879 and 1887, her novels, including A High Price to Pay: A Family Story (Dorogoi tsenoi: iz semeinoi prozy, 1882) and Funeral Feast (Pominki, 1886) critiqued female oppression depicting protagonists who sacrificed personal or professional ambitions for family obligation.
 The protagonists abandon their own personal or professional ambitions to take care of her family.
 Then between 1879 and 1904, Shapir featured "the new woman" in her books, a concept developed by Aleksandra Kollontai, giving female heroines autonomy and control over the story's plot.
 Integral novels displaying this character include Mirages (Mirazhi, 1889), She Returned (Vernulas’, 1892), The Settlement, Avdot’ia’s Daughters, the story ‘Dunechka’ (‘Dunechka’, 1904) and In the Stormy Years, which is perhaps her best-known work.
 In the Stormy Years pulls on Shapir's own experiences as a member of Nechaev's radical group and spoke out to protect Dostoevsky and his novel, The Devils.

-Many works were published in popular journals of the time, including Otechestvennye Zapiski, Severny Vestnik and Vestnik Evropy.
+Her writing focused on the working and struggling class as well as women's rights.
+Despite her social and political activism, she was primarily regarded as a pulp romantic fiction writer, and her political and theoretical writings did not receive the same recognition.
+Many works were published in popular journals of the time, including Otechestvennye Zapiski, Severny Vestnik, and Vestnik Evropy.

 Shapir also published an autobiography in 1907 that is available in Russian.
 In addition to speaking about the development of her prose and the influence of her upbringing, she documents how feminism shaped her focus as a writer.
 She says, "I recognized that the only way in which I could make a contribution of any value was to write from a woman's perspective and to reveal what only women can see in the eternal problem of love, in family relations, and in women's lack of rights in society" (p.
 54).